-As explained above in Section 1.3, with FERC's order in Gallatin Power and its Broadview Solar rehearing order, FERC has determined that an eligible generating facility paired with storage that limits the net power production capacity at the point of interconnection to the mandatory purchase obligation is a OF.53 and storage components is not relevant in this context where standard offer contract eligibility is tied to the nameplate capacity of the QF generator being 20 MW or less, where storage merely shifts energy deliveries to different times of the day.55 The Joint Parties argue that so long as the fuel-use requirements are met for energy storage resources paired with QF generators, size limitations for the storage component may not be necessary.
+As explained above in Section 1.3, with FERC's order in Gallatin Power and its Broadview Solar rehearing order, FERC has determined that an eligible

+The Joint Parties state that if the project point of interconnection is limited to 20 MW, then the amount of power that can be exported at any interval will not exceed 20 MW.
+They further state that the additive capacity of the QF generator and storage components is not relevant in this context where standard offer contract eligibility is tied to the nameplate capacity of the QF generator being 20 MW or less, where storage merely shifts energy deliveries to different times of the day.
+The Joint Parties argue that so long as the fuel-use requirements are met for energy storage resources paired with QF generators, size limitations for the storage component may not be necessary.